jamesmcginnis/dolphin-diabetes-card/README.md

 - **Forecast popup** — tap the 30-min pill for a friendly, contextual message depending on whether your estimated glucose is low, high, or in range, along with a projected change from current
 - **Sensor life countdown** — optional pill showing days remaining on your current sensor, turns red on the last day
 - **Sensor unavailable state** — everything fades to grey when the sensor is offline or unavailable
-- **Tap for details** — single tap opens an elegant popup with a large reading, trend ring, time range selector (1h–24h), history graph, and live sensor attributes
+- **Tap for details** — single tap opens an elegant popup with a large reading, trend arrow, time range selector (1h–24h), history graph, and live sensor attributes
 - **Long press for more info** — opens the native Home Assistant entity detail screen
 - **Historical graph** — full-width colour-coded line segments, threshold guide lines, and gradient fill fetched directly from the HA history API
 - **Stale reading warning** — timestamp in the header turns amber when data is older than 15 minutes